intel-iot-devkit/how-to-code-samples/README.md

 Now save the file, by pressing the `ESC` key, then the `:` key, then the `q` key, and hitting `ENTER`.

 ## Copy the Libraries
-Next, you need to copy the libraries and include files from the Edison to your machine where you run Eclipse, so the G++ Cross Compiler and G++ Cross Linker can find them.
+Next, you need to copy the libraries and include files from the IntelÂ® Edison to your machine where you run Eclipse, so the G++ Cross Compiler and G++ Cross Linker can find them.
 The easiest way to do this is by running the `scp` command from your computer (NOT the Edison).

 ```
 scp -r USERNAME@xxx.xxx.x.xxx:/usr/include/boost ~/Downloads/iotdk-ide-linux/devkit-x86/sysroots/i586-poky-linux/usr/include